J. Walter Seawell, M.D., a Healdsburg Legend

 Dr. Seawell died of a sudden heart attack on Christmas day, 1937.
 Dr. and Mrs. Seawell were returning that evening from a call on Mrs. Morton, mother of Mrs. Jess Murry, who was gravely ill at the Joseph T. Grace ranch on Westside Road.
 Upon leaving the Grace Ranch, the Seawell car became mired in the mud.
 Unable to extricate the car himself, the doctor asked Murry for a towline.

 As Murry approached, the doctor, apparently suffering a seizure, asked to be taken to Healdsburg.
-Once being lifted into the car however, Dr. Seawell suffered a worse seizure and asked to be taken to the Grace home.
+Once being lifted into the car however, J. Walter Seawell suffered a worse seizure and asked to be taken to the Grace home.
 Even as his medicine bag was brought and Dr. Seawell attempted to take medicine from it, the doctor succumbed at the age of 58.

 Following his death, all Healdsburg businesses closed the hour before noon and the flag at City Hall stood at half-mast all day.
 So many citizens attended the funeral that the services were amplified to the mourners outside.
 Eighteen nurses who had worked with Dr. Seawell during his 30 years of service sat together in starched white uniforms to express their unified grief.